axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 ## Description
 The goal of this project utilize the parameters extracted from the raw waveform time series data to train regression based models in order to predict the energy label variable.

-Models selected in this project include: Linear Regression Mode, Ridge Regression Model, SVM Regression Model and Neural Networks.
+Models selected in this project include: Linear Regression Model, Ridge Regression Model, SVM Regression Model and Neural Networks.

 ## Installation Instructions
 How to clone the repository: